cristianpb/cristianpb.github.io/_posts/2019-09-21-analytics-google.md

 ## Conclusions

 Github actions are a great way to publish content in a serverless architecture.
-It's schedule option opens greats opportunities like the ones publish in their [repository](https://github.com/sdras/awesome-actions).
+It's schedule option opens great opportunities like the ones published in their [repository](https://github.com/sdras/awesome-actions).

 The interactive dashboard uses only `div` elements in the html page.
 The